alexhokl/notes/dotnet/README.md

 ##### IDataSource

 1. If a filter is to be applied, all entries must be retrieved before any filtering.
-2. If no filtering is required, real paging can be accomplished using ObjectDataSource, but not SqlDataSource.
+2. If no filtering is required, real paging can be accomplished using `ObjectDataSource`, but not `SqlDataSource`.

+##### File system classes

+- Separated into two types
+  - informational
+  - utility
+- Most of the informational classes derive from the `FileSystemInfo` base class.
+- `FileSystemInfo.Delete`
+  - Removes the file or directory from the file system
+- `FileSystemInfo.Refresh`
+  - Updates with the most current information from the file system
+- `FileInfo.Replace`
+  - Replaces a file with the information in the current `FileInfo` object.
+- `DirectoryInfo.CreateSubDirectory`
+  - Creates a new directory as a child directory of the current directory in the directory hierarchy
+- `DirectoryInfo.Root`
+  - Gets the root part of the directory’s path as a string
+    - e.g. `C:\`
+- `DriveInfo.AvailableFreeSpace`
+  - Gets the amount of available space on the drive.
+The amount might be different from the amount returned by `TotalFreeSpace` depending on disk quotas.

 ### Log4Net